hwdsl2/docker-ipsec-vpn-server/README.md

 * [IPsec VPN Server on Ubuntu, Debian and CentOS](https://github.com/hwdsl2/setup-ipsec-vpn)

 ## License

+**Note:** The software components inside the pre-built image (such as Libreswan and xl2tpd) are under the respective licenses chosen by their respective copyright holders.
+As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

 Copyright (C) 2016-2021 [Lin Song](https://github.com/hwdsl2) [![View my profile on LinkedIn](https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x25.png)](https://www.linkedin.com/in/linsongui)
 Based on [the work of Thomas Sarlandie](https://github.com/sarfata/voodooprivacy) (Copyright 2012)